developer-zebra/developer-zebra-site/src/enterprise-keyboard/1-1/guide/settings/index.md

 ------

 ## Tab-key Navigation
-The Tab key is designed to move the cursor or UI focus from one text field or UI component to the next.
-On apps that are unaware of this context, the Enterprise Keyboard Tab key might input spaces instead of moving the cursor.
-For HTML apps, Zebra recommends using the Tab key to navigate from field to field.
-For help with native-app navigation, please refer to Android developer docs for information about [Android Tab-key navigation](https://developer.android.com/training/keyboard-input/navigation.html).
+The Enterprise Keyboard Tab key is designed to move the cursor or UI focus from one text field or UI component to the next.
+Zebra recommends that apps be built to use the Tab key to navigate in this way.

+**On devices with versions prior to Enterprise Keyboard 1.3, the Tab key might not move the cursor as expected**.
+For help with native-app navigation, please refer to the [Android Tab-key navigation](https://developer.android.com/training/keyboard-input/navigation.html) section of the Android developer docs.

 ------